Posts

 Image

-Krishna says, "I am Vajra in weapons; I am Kamdhenu among cows; I am Kaamdev (the god of love), the cause of procreation; of serpents, I am Vasuki (10.28).
-Amongst aquatics I am Varun; amongst dispensers of law, I am Yamraj (10.29).
-I am Prahlada among demons; among measurers, I am time" (10.30).
+K rishna says, “I am Vajra in weapons; I am Kamdhenu among cows; I am Kaamdev (the god of love), the cause of procreation; of serpents, I am Vasuki (10.28).
+Amongst aquatics I am Varun ; amongst enforcers of law, I am Yamraj (10.29).
+I am Prahlada among demons; among measurers, I am time” (10.30).
 Earlier Krishna said I am death and now he says he is Kaamdev .
-This requires some tough assimilation.
-We need to cross the known boundaries of our understanding.
-The hurdle is our tendency to separate things as good or bad.
+As this requires some tough assimilation, we need to cross the known boundaries of our understanding.
+The hurdle is our tendency to divide things as good or bad.
 We take birth as good and death as bad.
 Every species wants to propagate its own kind.
-Krishna says he is that 'desire' in each life form that is responsible for the evolution of life.
-Essentially, it is the energy flowing outwards or towards someone.
-When this energy flows inward it is nothing but bhakti (devotion).
+Krishna says that He is ‘that desire’ in each life form that is responsible for the evolution of life.
+Essentially, it is the energy flowing outward or towards someone.
+When this energy flows inward it becomes bhakti (devotion).
 Krishna says he is Yamaraj (Lord of death) among Law enforcers.
-While death is powerless at the level of atma (soul), it i
+While death is powerless at the level of atma (soul), it is powerful...

 162. Sixth Sense